+Sustainability Issue Response

+Appraisal

+Reference

-Sustainability Appraisal Reference Issue Response policies are not particularly closely related to these issues. development, as is the creation of waste.
-Policy Options Policy 29: Options that require more than what is required in Building Regulations may impact on development viability and therefore the provision of affordable housing.
-Agreed.
-Policy Appraisal Policy 34 - not all development had to be directed away from areas of flooding and coastal inundation.
-Less vulnerable types of development may be possible.
-Agree that a distinction can be made between highly vulnerable and less vulnerable developments in the Plan.
+had to be directed away from areas of flooding and coastal inundation.
+Less vulnerable types of development may be possible. can be made between highly vulnerable and less vulnerable developments in the Plan.
 Amendment done.